Call us: 651-291-7263

 Common Truck Accident Causes

-Unique Dangers of Truck Accidents
+Unique Dangers of St. Paul Truck Accidents

 There are several dangers that are unique to accidents involving commercial truck drivers that everyone should know about.
 In general, it can be said that truck drivers are safer than car drivers.
-There still were 106,000 injuries and 4,995 deaths due to large truck crashes just in 2006, according to the U.S. Department of Transportation.
-These injuries and accidents were, many times, not the truck driver’s fault, and many of these accidents resulted from the negligence of other drivers and road hazards.
+However, there still were 106,000 injuries and 4,995 deaths due to large truck crashes just in 2006, according to the U.S. Department of Transportation.

 One of the very unique dangers that can potentially be posed by a truck accident is the danger of the actual freight the truck is carrying.
 If a truck is carrying some kind of flammable or hazardous material, like industrial waste or gas, then there could be even more injuries due to the dangerous cargo.